vapoursynth/vapoursynth/doc/gpufilters.rst

    vkGetSemaphoreCounterValue, falling back to a blocking wait when full.

 #. **Bound your frames in flight.** Reusing a per-stream command buffer or
    scratch buffer must wait out its previous submission; the size of that ring is your filter's pipelining depth.

-Filters run ``fmParallel`` — do short internal locking, never hold a lock across a GPU wait.
+   ``fmParallel`` is the usual choice, and it is what makes internal locking worth thinking about: getframe then runs concurrently on one instance, so keep any lock short and never hold one across a GPU wait — that hands back the concurrency the mode just gave you.
+The other modes are legal too;
+   std.BlankClip is ``fmUnordered`` whenever *keep* is set.
+Serializing getframe does not serialize the device: a filter that records, submits and returns has every submitted frame in flight regardless of how the calls were spaced, since the producer pairs carry the ordering.
+What a serial mode costs is recording concurrency, and recording is microseconds against a submission floor of ~0.2 ms.

+   The exception is a filter that WAITS in getframe — a readback reduction.
+   There ``fmParallel`` is close to mandatory, because it is what lets other frames flow past the wait; any serial mode queues the waits behind each other and pipelining collapses to one frame at a time.

 #. **Clean up in order.** In the free callback: wait your final timeline
    value, then destroy pipelines, pools and scratch buffers, and release your